TL;DR

 - Inauthentic or automated accounts posing as legitimate contributors

 These tactics compromise the system's integrity, reshaping what users see as consensus and truth.
+AI content detection goes beyond individual posts by analyzing patterns across accounts, languages, and time is essential to surface this kind of coordinated manipulation.

 A Data-Driven Glimpse